chonlei/DL-RP-MDS/README.md

 # DL-RP-MDS

-Source code and data used in the article "DL-RP-MDS: Integration of Deep Learning with Ramachandran Plot-Molecular Dynamics Simulation for Genetic Variant Classification" (Tam et al. _iScience_, 2023).
+Source code and data used in the article "Integration of Deep Learning with Ramachandran Plot Molecular Dynamics Simulation for Genetic Variant Classification" (Tam et al. _iScience_, 2023).

 This repository aims to apply a deep learning classification algorithm to determine deleterious variants from VUS based on features extracted from MD simulations using benign and pathogenic variants.